 Can a knife be the perfect gift?

 Often it’s difficult to find the perfect gift for a friend or a family member, especially when they have all they need.
 You’re puzzled, trying to come up with something thoughtful, useful, something which will be appreciated and the person gifted will think warmly of you each time they use such a gift.
 Better still?
 The gift will be affordable, too.

 Enter the kitchen knife.
 A kitchen knife (or any kind of knife, for that matter) is a timeless and useful gift.
 A knife or a set of knives can be engraved, handle customised and selected to fit the receiver.
-There are knives for outdoor enthusiasts, culinary aficionados (our kind of people 🙂 and survivalists for any number of occasions, ranging from birthdays, job promotions to weddings and anniversaries.
-Before you give one, however, there’s something you need to know (if you didn’t know already and that’s why you ended up here): Gifting knives have long been considered bad luck.
+There are knives for a wide range of people: outdoor enthusiasts, culinary aficionados (our kind of people) and survivalists.
+And for any number of occasions, ranging from birthdays, job promotions to weddings and anniversaries.
+Before you give one, however, there’s something you need to know: Gifting knives have long been considered bad luck.

 Cultural aspects of knife-giving

-If you’ve been considering buying a knife for your loved one or a friend but this superstition makes you hesitant, consider this: Keeping a knife in a jar of water by the front and back doors of a home is believed to ward off evil spirits.
+If consider buying a knife for your loved one or a friend but this superstition makes you hesitant, try this: Keep a knife in a jar of water by the front and back doors of a home.
+This is believed to ward off evil spirits.
 Apparently, they’re afraid of their reflections in the water and on the knife’s surface.

 You may like…